Lourdes Academy Fast Facts

-- Lourdes Academy is incorporating Project Lead the Way’s STEM (science, technology, engineering and math)-based curriculum at all levels.
+- Lourdes Academy has incorporated Project Lead the Way’s STEM (science, technology, engineering and math)-based curriculum at all levels.
 PLTW is the nation’s leading provider of STEM programs.
 A STEM Partnership Team consisting of business representatives from the community helps guide and support STEM implementation.

 - In 2014, Lourdes implemented the Benchmark Literacy program, a curriculum that combines phonics, vocabulary, work study, guided reading, shared reading and writing.
 Additional materials were purchased for the program and professional development was provided for staff.

 - Lourdes employs the Math Expressions curriculum to provide a continuum of learning in math from kindergarten through high school.

 - Music and the arts are an integral part of a Lourdes Academy education.
 Students begin band in Grade 5.
 All middle school students are enrolled in band an/ord choir and nearly half of high school students participate in music as well.